 Latches are basic storage elements that operate with signal levels (rather than signal transitions).
 Latches controlled by a clock transition are flip-flops.
-Latches are edge-sensitive devices.
+Latches are level-sensitive devices.
 Latches are useful for the design of the asynchronous sequential circuit.

 SR (Set-Reset) Latch – SR Latch is a circuit with: